RiyaPatel7102/pizza_panic/README.md

 **Submitted to**: teams@flysoft.eu
 **Date**: December 14, 2025
 **Repository**: https://github.com/RiyaPatel7102/pizza_panic
-**APK**: [Link to APK or included in release]
+**APK**: Included in GitHub releases

 ---

 ## 🙏 Acknowledgments

-Built as part of a technical assessment for demonstrating:
+Built as part of a technical assessment to demonstrate:

--   Flutter expertise
+-   ✅ Flutter expertise and modern best practices
--   Clean architecture
+-   ✅ Clean architecture and separation of concerns
--   State management mastery
+-   ✅ Advanced state management with Riverpod
+-   ✅ Material 3 design system implementation
--   UI/UX attention to detail
+-   ✅ UI/UX attention to detail and polish
--   Time management
+-   ✅ Time management and prioritization
--   Problem-solving approach
+-   ✅ Problem-solving approach and decision-making
+-   ✅ Code quality and maintainability focus

 ---